 Also, you should consider checking out the Picnic for the Planet, which takes place at the Nature Conservancy.
 Hundreds of people come together to celebrate our planet and enjoy what many believe to be the biggest picnic in the world.

 This festival takes place in early June and celebrates gay pride.
 It has been running for over 43 years and attracts more than 50,000 people every year.
 You’ll have a great time, whether you’re there for the tasty food, the insightful political discussions, or just to show your support.
+Supporting the gay community in Boston is relegated to just one week a year, South End, Back Bay and Fenway-Kenmore have a bumping and welcoming LGBT scene year-round.

 Another event that takes place in early June, the Boston Dragon Boat Festival attracts around 50 dragon boat teams from all over the country.